 I would also recommend that you do some research on Korean food and find what you might like.
 Then ask around for the best restaurant in the area.
 Korean barbecue is amazing and my favorite thing to order is samgyeopsal.
 You can also try some soups like kimchi jiggae, seollongtang or doenjang guk.

-Have fun. almost 6 years ago
+Have fun. over 6 years ago